nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/entity/usage/index.md

 * Filter the representations on the optional `RepresentationType`
 * Retrieve url(s) from remaining representations

+### getRepresentation

+* Use the IO's ref, representationType and version in the endpoint's url
+* Call the API to receive a RepresentationsResponse.
+* Get all the Representation's Content Objects from `"Representation" \ "ContentObjects" \ "ContentObject"`
+* Wrap Content Objects in an `Entity`

 ### addEntity
 * Convert the `AddEntityRequest` case class into XML
 * Send the XML to the API to create an entity.